nestordemeure/breviarium/data/english.md

 ### Knowing Who is Someone's Friend

-When you praise someone, if the other person remains silent in response, it indicates that they are not a true friend.
+If you praise someone and a listener remains silent in response, it indicates that the listener is not truly the praised person's friend.

-You can also tell that they are not a friend if they divert the conversation elsewhere, speak halfheartedly or reluctantly, diminish the praise, claim the story is inconsistent, or attribute part of the praise to others.
+You can also tell that a person is not another's friend if they respond to your praise in certain ways.
+These include diverting the conversation elsewhere, speaking halfheartedly or reluctantly, diminishing the praise, claiming the story is inconsistent, attributing part of the praise to others, or failing to enhance your praise despite knowing about a praiseworthy deed.
-If they know about a praiseworthy deed but do not add anything to enhance your praise, they are not a true friend.

-Additionally, if they dismiss it as a chance occurrence, attribute it to God's extraordinary providence, claim that others have accomplished equal or greater feats, or suggest that it was achieved through the counsel of another, they are not a genuine friend.
+Other indications that a person is not a genuine friend include: dismissing a deed as a chance occurrence, attributing it to God's extraordinary providence, claiming that others have accomplished equal or greater feats, or suggesting that it was achieved through the counsel of another.

-Forge letters in a friend's name to him, in which you ask for something to be entrusted.
-Their response will reveal their true disposition towards the friend, whether favorable or not.
+To test a person's true disposition towards their friend, you may forge letters pretending to be from the friend and send them to that person, asking for something to be entrusted.
+The recipient's response to this request will reveal whether their disposition towards the friend is favorable or not.

-When greeting him, do so in the name of another friend, or mention that you heard someone speak ill of them.
-Observe their reaction and see what they add to the conversation.
+When greeting a person, do so in the name of another friend or mention that you heard someone speak ill of the person you are greeting.
+This will allow you to observe their reaction and see what they add to the conversation.

 ### Gaining Esteem and Reputation

-Never be certain that someone will keep a secret if you act or speak too freely or confidently in their presence, not even a child or servant.
-Instead, they will judge you by this action and describe you as such to others.
+Never assume that someone will keep a secret if you act or speak too freely or confidently in their presence, even if they are a child or servant.
+They will judge you by this action and describe you accordingly to others.

-Never assume that someone will excuse your questionable action.
-In fact, they will interpret it in the worst light.
-Therefore, do not allow yourself anything, even with only one witness.
+Never assume that someone will excuse your questionable behavior; in fact, they will likely interpret it in the worst possible way.
+To prevent this, avoid engaging in any actions that could be seen as questionable, even if there is only one witness.

 Do not relate how you were previously defamed or wronged, for you will only defame yourself further and there will be those who approve.

-The saying of Bernard does not apply here: "Excuse the intention if you cannot excuse the deed", so that they may say you sinned by accident or thoughtlessly, or that you solicited evil to test them.
+When your actions are questioned, the saying "Excuse the intention if you cannot excuse the deed" does not apply.
+Others may claim that you acted wrongfully by accident, without thought, or that you deliberately sought out evil to test them.

-At times, especially with talkative people, confidently entrust a secret and ask that they not reveal it to others, namely that you have great influence with the powerful, have correspondence with others, etc. Then, avoiding being seen by others, write letters to such powerful people, seal them, and show that you are then burning the replies which you, however, carelessly keep.
+At times, particularly with talkative individuals, you can strategically share a secret, asking them not to reveal it to others.
+For example, confide that you have significant influence with powerful people or maintain correspondence with them.
+To support this claim, write letters to these powerful individuals out of sight, seal them, and make a show of destroying the replies you have carelessly kept.
+However, be cautious with this tactic, as people may distort information they only partially hear.

-What some hear only partially, they also distort.
-Thus, if anything like this happens, it must be read carefully.

 Boast that you have never harmed anyone.

 If you have helped someone, especially in front of this person, say that you expect a crown from God for your good deeds.
 You can give examples invented on the spot to support your claim.

-Whatever is to be made public (even if it is the smallest thing), do it as perfectly as possible, because often an eternal opinion depends on a single act.
+Whatever is to be made public, no matter how small, do it as perfectly as possible, because often a long-lasting reputation depends on a single act.

 Never take on many things at once, because there is no glory in doing many things, only in perfecting one thing.
 I attest this from experience.

 It is always proper and useful to yield to the angry, the powerful, and relatives.
 Feign humility of mind, candor, generosity, and cheerfulness.
 Praise, give thanks, and readily offer yourself, even to the undeserving.

-The beginnings of things should be done with the highest counsel and labor, and with all certainty of success.
-As the first things go, so go all things, and fame once gained will coalesce errors themselves into glory.
+The beginnings of any endeavor should be approached with the highest level of advice and effort, and with a strong conviction in their success.
+The trajectory of the initial stages often determines the course of the entire endeavor, and once achieved, fame can turn even missteps into triumphs.

-If there is something you are obligated to do by your office, do not take it on at anyone's request, as it will diminish your intention toward the work you owe.
-Be certain that respect will be diminished, however much you have done and however many cares distracted you, if you are even slightly lacking in your duty, or even by the very fact that you took them on.
+If there is something you are obligated to do by your office, do not take it on at anyone's request, as it will diminish your commitment to your primary responsibilities.
+Remember, your reputation will suffer if you neglect your duties even slightly or simply because you took on additional tasks, regardless of your other accomplishments and the distractions you've managed.

-If you are going to negotiate affairs, do not admit a partner who is suitable and more practiced in them than you.
-If you are going to approach someone, do not have with you one who is more acceptable.
-If you are going to change office, do not allow notably better successors.
+When negotiating affairs, avoid partnering with someone more suitable or experienced than you.
+When approaching someone, do not bring along a companion who is more well-received or respected.
+When changing office, do not allow successors who are notably better than you.

-Have honors to your House be committed to print, disregarding any accompanying criticism.
-Whatever is written with truth and dedication will one day be read as plausible, while words fade with or before the speaker.
+Ensure that the honors and achievements of your family or lineage are recorded in print, disregarding any accompanying criticism.
+Whatever is written with truth and dedication will one day be regarded as plausible.
+In contrast, spoken words fade with or before the speaker.

-You will establish a reputation for knowledge in this way: From historical sciences, whatever you can obtain, put in one little book, and when you have leisure each month, reread it.
-Thus you will imprint the appearances of all things, and when necessary, you will show knowledge.
+You will establish a reputation for knowledge in this way: Compile a small book of historical facts and anecdotes, and reread it monthly during your leisure time.
+This will help you remember the information, allowing you to demonstrate your knowledge when necessary.

-Have many prepared formulas for responding, greeting, speaking, and whatever must be done suddenly.
+Have many prepared formulas for responding, greeting, speaking, and handling any situation that may arise unexpectedly.

-Some individuals debase themselves too much in order to be praised, or so that they may seem to be carried by fortune rather than worries; by natural talent instead of effort.
+Some individuals debase themselves too much in order to be praised, or so that they may seem to be favored by luck rather than burdened by concerns, and to possess natural talent instead of relying on effort.
 They begin to neglect and despise themselves, often convincing others to regard them as lazy and feeble.

 You should allow those committed to religious life to behave in this manner.

 Never act to the full extent of your power, so that you may be believed to be unable to do anything more.